Colon Cancer On The Rise: Diet, Lifestyle, & More Explained

 In a world where health data is more accessible than ever, a troubling trend is causing people to ask, “Why is colon cancer on the rise?”
 Once considered a disease of older adults, colorectal cancer is increasingly striking younger adults, with diagnoses and deaths in people under 50 rising steadily since the 1990s.

-So, is it the food on our plates, the sedentary hours stacking up, or something deeper in our DNA?
-The answer, as with most health crises, isn’t simple–but it’s one we can’t afford to ignore.
+Is it the food on our plates, the sedentary hours stacking up, or something deeper in our DNA?
+The answer isn’t simple, but it’s one we can’t afford to ignore.

 Why Is Colon Cancer On The Rise?
 Learn Your Risk